AnveshRao45/service/README.md

 - User registration and profile management
 - Follow/unfollow other users
 - Create and view posts
+- Like/unlike posts
 - Get personalized feeds based on who you follow
+- Receive notifications for follows and likes
+- View and manage notifications

 ### Running the Service
 ```bash